Glycogen in humans: structure, role, localization, and energy yield

-Glycogen is a branched polymer made up of D-glucose units, and serves as storage form of the monosaccharide, and therefore of energy.
+Glycogen is a branched polymer composed of D-glucose units and serves as a storage form of the monosaccharide, and therefore of energy.[1]

-As it is synthesized without a template, unlike proteins and nucleic acids it exists as a population of molecules with different chemical structures and sizes.
+As it is synthesized without a template, unlike proteins and nucleic acids, it exists as a population of molecules with different structures and sizes.[2][3]

-Due to the branched structure, glycogen is a compact and soluble macromolecule, has a low osmotic pressure, and allows rapid release of the stored glucose when needed.
+Due to its branched structure, glycogen is a compact and soluble macromolecule that exerts low osmotic pressure and allows rapid release of stored glucose when needed.[4]

-Glycogen molecule forms assemblages with proteins that are essential for its metabolism, such as glycogenin (EC 2.4.1.186), glycogen synthase (EC 2.4.1.11), glycogen phosphorylase (EC 2.4.1.1), debranching enzyme (EC 2.4.1.25 and EC 3.2.1.33), and others that regulate its anchoring to cytoskeleton and membranes.
-Such polysaccharide-protein aggregates are called beta granules and are found in the cytosol of bacteria, Archea, Fungi and animal cells.
-Furthermore, phosphate groups are covalently linked to the polysaccharide.
+The glycogen molecule forms assemblages with proteins essential for its metabolism, such as glycogenin (EC 2.4.1.186), glycogen synthase (EC 2.4.1.11), glycogen phosphorylase (EC 2.4.1.1), and the debranching enzyme (EC 2.4.1.25 and EC 3.2.1.33), as well as others that regulate its anchoring to the cytoskeleton and membranes.
+Such polysaccharide–protein aggregates are called β-granules and are found in the cytosol of bacteria, Archaea, fungi, and animal cells.
+Furthermore, phosphate groups are covalently linked to the polysaccharide.[5]

-Proteins and phosphate groups seem to be involved in the regulation of its metabolism that, as well as metabolism in general, has two phase: catabolism, the destructive phase, and anabolism, the constructive phase.
-During the constructive phase, reactions catalyzed by specific enzymes lead to glycogen synthesis, whereas during the destructive phase, reactions catalyzed by specific enzymes lead to glycogen breakdown or glycogenolysis.
+Proteins and phosphate groups are involved in the regulation of its metabolism, which, as with metabolism in general, consists of two phases: catabolism and anabolism.
+During the anabolic phase, reactions catalyzed by specific enzymes lead to glycogen synthesis, whereas during the catabolic phase, reactions catalyzed by specific enzymes lead to glycogen breakdown, or glycogenolysis.[6]

-In animals, it is found in practically all cells and, in mammals, it is most abundant in the liver and skeletal muscle.
-In the liver, several beta granules arrange to form the so-called alpha granules.
-Glycogen is also found in lysosomes.
+In animals, glycogen is found in practically all cells and, in mammals, it is most abundant in the liver and skeletal muscle.
+Within the liver, several β-granules assemble to form the so-called α-granules.[3]
+Glycogen is also found in lysosomes.[7]

-In humans, it represents less than 1 percent of the body’s energy stores, and is essential in maintaining blood glucose homeostasis, too.
+In humans, it represents less than 1% of the body’s energy stores and is essential for maintaining blood glucose homeostasis.[8]

-It is absent in plants, where starch is the storage form of glucose.
-Therefore, the polymerization of glucose represents a universal mechanism for energy storage.
+It is absent in plants, where starch serves as the storage form of glucose.
+Therefore, the polymerization of glucose represents a universal mechanism for energy storage.[9]

 Contents

-Glycogen was discovered in 1857 by the French physiologist Claude Bernard, considered the founder of experimental medicine.
-In the second half of the last century, studies on glycogen metabolism led to several significant discoveries, such as:
+Glycogen was discovered in 1857 by the French physiologist Claude Bernard, who is considered the founder of experimental medicine.[11]
+In the second half of the 20th century, studies on glycogen metabolism led to several significant discoveries such as:

 • the reversible phosphorylation of proteins;